TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Daily-documentation.md

 ### Day 4 (Tuesday)

 Today, we made progress on the connection between the back-end and the front-end of the website.
-Now the front-end can recieve data from the back-end regarding the data of the players, but it can't get data from the timings set by these players yet.
+Now the front-end can receive data from the back-end regarding the data of the players, but it can't get data from the timings set by these players yet.
 The front-end code regarding this looks like this:

 ```html
 //Work in progress